 Skip to content

-insurance protection for texas truckers
+insurance for Texas

 Texas, the Lone Star State, is known for its large cities, diverse landscapes, Tex-Mex cuisine, and trucking.
 The trucking industry is big business in Texas, supporting more than 1.1 million jobs and generating more than $62 billion in labor income.
 Texas truck drivers deserve the best commercial trucking insurance available, and Joe Morten & Son is here to help.